johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/MutationEventsEnabled.md

 If you disable or don't configure this policy, these events will not be fired.

 Note:
-This policy is a temporary workaround and will be deprecated starting with Microsoft Edge version 137.
+This policy is a temporary workaround and will be obsolete starting with Microsoft Edge version 137.

 ## Supported features